 In recent years, the EB-5 program has evolved from relative obscurity to an unprecedented surge in popularity, with local companies seeking to infuse their latest projects with foreign capital, and wealthy investors seeking admittance into the U.S. without the need for approval of a prior offer of employment, as required by most visa classifications based on job offers.
 Notably, because the available quota has never been reached, eligible investors need not undergo delay caused by backlogged quotas based on job offers by U.S. employers, or, petitions filed by close American relatives.

 However, despite the current availability of EB-5 visas, regulatory limitations and a series of onerously restrictive interpretations imposed by Immigration Services have made this application process increasingly complex.
-The rules for EB-5 classification can be some of the most difficult to comply with anywhere in U.S. immigration and naturalization law.
+The rules for EB-5 investor visa classification can be the most difficult to comply with anywhere in U.S. immigration and naturalization law.
 In 2012, while approval rates remained steady at approximately 92% for all I-829 applications, the approval rates for previously filed I-526 applications fell down to 79%.
 Many of these initial pitfalls can be avoided, and it is strongly recommended that competent legal counsel with extensive experience in EB-5 regulations, policy and adjudications be engaged before commencing an application under EB-5 Immigrant Investor Program.

-At Wildes & Weinberg P.C., we encourage investors to consult with our firm, recognized for its successful aid to clients in proving their financial reliability and project sustainability in their applications.
-With the assistance of our experienced team of talented professionals, we:
+At Wildes & Weinberg P.C., we encourage investors to consult with our firm, recognized for its successful aid to clients in proving their financial reliability and project sustainability in their applications through expertise guidance from our EB5 lawyers.
+With assistance from our experienced EB5 attorneys, we: